notgiven688/jitterphysics2/docfx/docs/introduction.md

 # Welcome

-You will find tutorials and documentation here.
-Work in progress.
-You can help by editing or adding new content.
+Jitter2 is a fast and lightweight physics engine for .NET.
+This documentation contains tutorials and reference material.
+Work in progress—contributions are welcome.